 - Preemptive detail.
 Laws prior to 1970 gave discretion to regulatory agencies to formulate and modify operational policies to solve problems, take advantage of new information, and plan for the future.
 Federal agencies also guided Congress in preparing legislation.
 The CAA reversed the relationship.
 Modification of mandated policies required Congressional approval (i.e. amendments or new laws). - Specificity.
-Unlike the NEPA Act that emphasized many-sided evaluation of environmental issues, the CAA focused on a specific environmental problem - in this case air pollution.
+Unlike the NEPA Act that emphasized many-sided evaluation of environmental issues, the CAA focused on a specific environmental problem in this case air pollution.
 Specificity lent itself to concrete definitions and standard operational procedures.
 This approach was later applied to water pollution, toxic waste disposal, and other environmental issues. - Uniform standards.
 EPA was to establish regulations and rules including standards for maximum permissible pollutant levels (e.g., stack emissions).
 These would be uniform and apply nationally or as specified. - Forcing technology: "Technology-forcing standards" meant setting standards beyond existing capabilities and requiring all producers of pollutants to move toward compliance within given time frames. - Priority for environmental protection.
-Enforcement of environmental standards took precedence over all other values except for where explicit and limited options to seek waivers were provided. - Monitoring and publication of results.
+Enforcement of environmental standards took precedence over all other values except where explicit and limited options to seek waivers were provided. - Monitoring and publication of results.
 Emitters of pollution were required to monitor emissions and report the results (independent checking might be employed).
 The enforcing agency in turn would disseminate data to the public in accessible form. - Delegation of implementation to states.
 States were given authority to implement application of the laws and oversee monitoring.
 But if they did not agree or if their plan for compliance was found unacceptable, the federal government could take over and enforce the laws. - Rigorous enforcement and punitive measures for violations.
 Penalties were defined for failure to meet standards and other violations.
 Violators could be taken to court either by agency legal staff or through attorneys for the Justice Department.
 Disputes were referred to federal courts. - Citizen enforcement.
 Citizens and citizen groups (e.g. environmental NGOs like the Sierra Club, Friends of the Earth, National Resources Defense Council, as well as local groups) were empowered to sue operators and also to sue regulatory agencies including EPA in federal court.
 Citizen action was encouraged by provisions allowing reimbursement of reasonable legal and witness fees in successful suits.
 In some cases even reimbursement for unsuccessful suits could be authorized (Kramer, 1982).

 The laws' provisions effectively combined to allow ordinary citizens and their attorneys to monitor environmental performance.
-Extensive professional training would not be needed to identify violations and bring suit5.
-Priority for environmental protection meant that operator objections involving economics could not be used as a defense against failure to meet standards.
+Extensive professional training would not be needed to identify violations and bring suit.
+Priority for environmental protection meant that operator

+&lt;sup>7 Karen Schapiro, a graduate of Northwestern Law School's Environmental Law program, along with local citizens, was temporarily successful in blocking the Milwaukee Metropolitan Sewerage District from discharging sewage effluent into Lake Michigan.
+Schapiro was lauded as a crusader by newspaper articles in the Chicago Sun Times (Wisby, 2005).
+Wisconsin's Attorney General and a 46-page research report by the Wisconsin Natural Resources Board brought out objections involving economics could not be used as a defense against failure to meet standards.
 The intent of the framers regarding the primacy of environment was reaffirmed in the Supreme Court decision in Whitman vs. American Trucking Associations, Inc. (2001).
 In the opinion written by Justice Antonin Scalia the court found that EPA could not consider cost in implementing national ambient air quality standards.